anfe67/EUROBIS-QC/eurobisqc/DEV_NOTES.md

 1) Is this sort of speed acceptable for taxonomy QC?
 2) QC 8 needs clarifications.
 Is the taxon a marine taxon that does not exist in APHIA?
 If I know what to ask to the DB then we will have this one too, and with this taxonomy will be OK
-3) xylookup and bathymetry data.
+3) xylookup and bathymetry data for checks 6 and 18 .
 I have not yet looked at this aspect.
+4) In what field is Observed weight (QC # 15)

 ### TODO: Clean the code, write test cases and write more tests.
 Also must think at way to improve the